ddev/ddev.com/src/content/blog/maintainer-job-description.md

 pubDate: 2023-05-19
 summary: The DDEV community is seeking paid maintainers to boost the project's sustainability and growth.
 author: Randy Fay
-featureImage:
-  src: /img/blog/2020/12/ddevdocker.png
-  alt: DDEV and Docker logos side by side, with the words “and/or” between them
-  shadow: true
 categories:
   - Announcements
 ---